SteelCompendium/data-md-dse/Bestiary/Monsters/Elves Shadow/Statblocks/Shadow Elf Mournblade.md

 reason: 1
 intuition: 2
 presence: 0
-traits:
-  - name: Of the Umbra
-    effects:
-      - effect: The mournblade ignores concealment created by darkness.
-While the mournblade is in direct sunlight, they have damage weakness 3.
-While the mournblade has concealment, they have damage immunity 3.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Knife in the Dark
+    name: Knife in the Dark
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object
     effects:
       - roll: Power Roll + 3
-        t1: 10 damage
+        tier1: 10 damage
-        t2: 15 damage
+        tier2: 15 damage
-        t3: 18 damage
+        tier3: 18 damage
+      - name: Effect
-      - effect: The mournblade is invisible to the target until the start of the mournblade's next turn.
+        effect: The mournblade is invisible to the target until the start of the mournblade's next turn.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Shadow Step
+    name: Shadow Step
     icon: 👤
     keywords:
       - Magic
-    type: Maneuver
+    usage: Maneuver
     distance: Self
     target: Self
     effects:
+      - name: Effect
-      - effect: If the mournblade has concealment, they can teleport up to 10 squares to a space with concealment created by darkness.
+        effect: If the mournblade has concealment, they can teleport up to 10 squares to a space with concealment created by darkness.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Of the Umbra
+    icon: ⭐️
+    effects:
+      - effect: The mournblade ignores concealment created by darkness.
+While the mournblade is in direct sunlight, they have damage weakness 3.
+While the mournblade has concealment, they have damage immunity 3.
 ~~~